Sky-High Chocolate Salted Caramel Cupcakes from Platter Talk are simple to make and blissfully delicious to enjoy.

 Hopefully, you know someone like Amy.
-I’m pretty sure you will enjoy these cupcakes.
+I'm pretty sure you will enjoy these Sky-High Chocolate Salted Caramel Cupcakes.
 They are from Betty Crocker, via our friend.
 Give these a try; your life will never be the same. -Dan

 - 1 box devil’s food cake mix